Anita77128230/WebsiteForPractice/README.md

 ### Before you start
 Recommend instale XAMPP in C:\xampp instead of C:\Program Files
 Allow Apache to change your firewall
+Also there are some tips to know